Chapter 6.04

 6.04.010 Definitions.

-A. The term "false alarm" means the activation of a burglary and/or robbery alarm by a cause other than forced or unlawful entry or attempted forced or unlawful entry to the premises and at a time when no burglary or robbery or unlawful entry is being committed or attempted on the premises.
+A. "False alarm" means the activation of a burglary and/or robbery alarm by a cause other than forced or unlawful entry or attempted forced or unlawful entry to the premises and at a time when no burglary or robbery or unlawful entry is being committed or attempted on the premises.

-B. A "first response" is defined as a police response to a false alarm at premises where no other false alarm has occurred within the preceding six-month period.
+B. "First response" is defined as a police response to a false alarm at premises where no other false alarm has occurred within the preceding six-month period.

 6.04.020 False alarms--Procedures and fees.

-A. For a first response, no fee shall be charged.
-However, the Chief of Police is authorized to obtain from the resident a written report of the case, setting forth the cause of the false alarm and the corrective action taken, including any work performed by authorized service people.
-If given notice that such a report is required, the resident shall deliver this report to the Chief of Police.
-Failure to deliver such report within seven days after request therefor shall be a violation of this chapter.
+A. There shall be no fee for a first response.
+The Police Chief is authorized to require a written report of the case that specifies the cause of the false alarm and the corrective action taken, including any work performed by authorized service people.
+The resident shall have seven days to deliver the required report to the Police Chief.
+Failure to deliver the report within seven days shall be a violation of this chapter.

 B. For a second police response to the same premises within six months after a first response, an administrative fee shall be charged as set forth in Section 3.32.010, but:

-1. The Chief of Police may require a written report, as in the case of a first response;
+1. The Police Chief may require a written report, as in the case of a first response;

-2. The Chief of Police is authorized to inspect or cause to be inspected the alarm system involved, at the risk and expense of the resident, and is authorized to prescribe any corrective action he considers reasonably necessary;
+2. The Police Chief is authorized to inspect or cause to be inspected the alarm system involved, at the risk and expense of the resident, and is authorized to prescribe any corrective action he/she considers reasonably necessary;

-3. The Chief of Police shall notify the resident of the requirements of this chapter;
+3. The Police Chief shall notify the resident of the requirements of this chapter;

-4. Upon completion of corrective actions satisfactory to the Chief of Police, the town shall refund one hundred dollars of the administrative fee.
-Failure to pay the administrative fee and to perform requested corrective actions shall be a violation of this chapter.
+4. Once the Police Chief deems that the corrective actions have been completed satisfactorily, the Town may refund up to one hundred dollars of the administrative fee.
+Failure to pay the administrative fee and to perform requested corrective actions within thirty days shall be a violation of this chapter.

 Such written appeal shall contain: